 The book contains timeless investment precepts that have a healthy overlap with our own style of bond management, which we have termed “Sensible Income”.
 This style reflects the needs of our clients, with the average investor in one income fund we run being named Margaret, who is 78 years old and lives in Bournemouth on the south coast of England.
 We imagine Margaret when selecting bonds for all of the funds we manage and understand that she wants solid, dependable income prospects, not equity-type risk from her bond fund.
 We are bond managers and clients, in our view, do not want to be unsettled or stressed by the bond allocation in their portfolios.
 We leave that to other asset classes with the prospect of greater return in exchange for greater risk.
-Ideally, the bond allocation should provide diversification against risk assets and hence a degree of duration exposure can be very useful in turbulent times.
+Ideally, the bond allocation should provide diversification against risk assets and hence a focus on more reliable income generation can be very useful in turbulent times.
 This approach is neatly summarised in the book:

 “Never expect to make money by a great coup; moderate risks and moderate profits from time to time are the only solid basis of permanent success.
 Great risks unsettle the judgment and usually end in disaster”.